Samruddhi2305/SAM/README.md

-# Smart Asset Management and Resource Allocation Platform (SAM)
+# Smart Asset Management and Resource Allocation Platform

 SAM is a modern, full-stack asset management and resource booking platform designed for organizations (such as the IIT Roorkee Cultural Council) to track inventory, coordinate schedules, manage approvals, and analyze resource utilization.